uber/piranha/java/README.md

 The properties file has the following template:

 ```
-treatedMethods=treated,flagEnabled
-controlMethods=flagDisabled
-emptyMethods=enableFlag,disableFlag
-treatmentGroupMethods=isToggleInGroup
-annotations=FlagTesting
-linkURL=<provide_your_url>
+{
+  "piranhaMethodProperties":
+    [
+      {
+        "methodName": "isToggleEnabled",
+        "flagType": "treated",
+        "returnType": "boolean",
+        "receiverType": "com.uber.piranha.XPTest"
+      },
+      {
+        "methodName": null,
+        "flagType": null,
+        "returnType": null,
+        "receiverType": null
+      }
+    ],
+  "linkURL": "<provide_your_url>",
+  "annotations": ["ToggleTesting"]
+}
 ```

+The required top level field is `piranhaMethodProperties`.
+Within that, there is an array of JSON objects, having the required fields `methodName` and `flagType`.
+`returnType` and `receiverType` are optional fields.

-The `treatedMethods` are the APIs which correspond to the treatment behavior of the flag, `controlMethods` correspond to the control behavior of the flag.
+The `flagType` with `treated` are the APIs which correspond to the treatment behavior of the flag, `control` correspond to the control behavior of the flag.
 In the above example, the API `flagEnabled` corresponds to treatment behavior.
-Hence, when `IsTreated` flag is set to `true`, `flagEnabled(SAMPLE_STALE_FLAG)` will be evaluated to `true`.
+Hence, when `IsTreated` Piranha argument is set to `true`, `flagEnabled(SAMPLE_STALE_FLAG)` will be evaluated to `true`.
 Similarly, `flagDisabled(SAMPLE_STALE_FLAG)` which corresponds to the control behavior will evaluate to `false`.

-The `emptyMethods` specify the APIs which need to be discarded from the code.
+The `flagType` with `empty` specifies the APIs which need to be discarded from the code.
 For example, a statement `enableFlag(SAMPLE_STALE_FLAG);` will be deleted from the code.

+For `returnType` and `receiverType`, types should be written as `boolean` or `void` for primitive types, and fully qualified for custom defined types.
+(You can write exact strings - with \\ escape for . characters -  or regex for `returnType` and `receiverType`. eg: write `com.uber.piranha.XPFlagCleanerPositiveCases.XPTest` or `com.uber.piranha.*.XPTest` - or even `com\\.uber\\.piranha\\..*\\.XPTest` if you want to be more precise.)

 The `annotations` specify the annotations used (e.g., in unit testing) to determine treatment or control behavior.
 For example: